 Overall, this quality heated jacket that’s well made and affordable.
 You may need to add a layer on those colder days though.

 All the heated jackets in the review use similar batteries but they don’t all have the same battery life.
 The battery life of the heated jackets in the review range from 6-12 hours on the lowest setting.
-It’s always better to go for one with longer battery life, as getting caught short in the cold isn’t an option.
+It’s always better to go for one with longer battery life, as getting caught short in cold weather isn’t an option.

 All the heated jackets come with a minimum of 3 heating zones: two on the chest and one on the back.
-There is one in the review that has 5 and includes one in each hand pocket to keep you digits toasty.
+There is one in the review that has 5 and includes one in each hand pocket to keep your digits toasty.
 Some of the jackets allow you to control different zones independently so you can customize your heat needs.

 Every jacket in the review comes with 3 heat settings: low, medium, and high.
 They are all easily controlled at the push of a button and come with an LED indicator to let you know which setting you’re on.

 Having a heated jacket that lets wind and rain into it is a little pointless.
 You’ll lose all your heat pretty quickly.
-It’s best to make sure that the jacket you choose is either wind and waterproof or both wind and water resistant.
+It’s best to make sure that the jacket you choose is either wind and waterproof or both wind and water-resistant.
 This way you’ll maintain your warmth and won’t have to waste your battery on upping the heat.

 The jacket lining pretty much dictates how well insulated the jacket is.
 If you’re looking for superior warmth then you’ll want to opt for a fleece or mylar lining.
-These materials really do keep warmth in exceptionally well and will save you a lot of battery life too.
+These materials really do keep warmth in exceptionally well and will save you a lot of battery too.